microsoft/seismic-deeplearning/README.md

 <details>
   <summary><b>GPU out of memory errors</b></summary>

-  You should be able to see how much GPU memory your process is using by running
+  You should be able to see how much GPU memory your process is using by running:
   ```bash
   nvidia-smi
   ```